3DFin/dendroptimized/README.md

 # Dendroptimized

-Optimized C++ algorithms for dendromatics.
+## Optimized C++ algorithms for dendromatics.

+### Implementation and dependencies:

-It relies on Eigen library for matrix and vector handling, and Taskflow for parallel primitives.
+It relies on the Eigen library for matrix and vector operations, Taskflow for parallel processing primitives, nanoflann for nearest neighbor searches, and Wenzel Jakob’s DisjointSet for computing connected components.
+These libraries are vendored as submodules into the third_party directory.
+Binding are implemented via Nanobind.

-Available algorithms:
+### Available algorithms:

- - C++ voxelization
+- Parallel drop in replacement for dendromatics voxelization
+- Ad hoc Parallel "reduced" DBSCAN (should only work in some Dendromatics specific contexts)

 To be added in a near future
- - C++ Parallel DBSCAN with voxelization prior
 - C++ Ad Hoc dist_axes computation

-## License
+## Installing Building

+Dendromptimized should be available on PyPI `pip install dendroptimized` should be enough but it is meant to be included into the dendomatics package

 ## Acknowledgement